West Virginia Route 956: Route description

 WV 956 runs entirely within Mineral County.
 The two-lane highway begins at the Maryland state line on the bridge over the Potomac River at Rocket Center.
 Here, it continues the alignment of MD 956, which begins shortly northwest of this point at U.S. Route 220 (US 220).
 Heading southeast from the state line, WV 956 provides access to Allegany Ballistics Laboratory.
-The route then crosses Knobly Mountain, following a winding path through heavily wooded terrain.
+The route then crosses Knobley Mountain, following a winding path through heavily wooded terrain.
 WV 956 straightens as it descends the mountain to the southeast.
 Arriving in Short Gap, WV 956 ends at a T-intersection with WV 28.

+Two semi-major roads connect to WV 956, Knobley Road (Mineral County Route 9), 0.1 miles from WV 28, and Waxler Road (Mineral County Route 8), 2.2 miles from WV 28.